Skip to content

 Primitive usage pattern:

-• Mutating syscalls (write, unlink, rename, rmdir): full pipeline — VFSRouter → VFSLock → KernelDispatch (3-phase) → Metastore → FileEvent
+• Mutating syscalls (write, unlink, rename, copy): full pipeline — VFSRouter → VFSLock → KernelDispatch (3-phase) → Metastore → FileEvent

 • Read: same pipeline minus FileEvent (reads are not mutations)